-Those of us old enough and grey enough will have lived through more than one economic contraction, however, it’s fair to say that none of us has ever experienced a worldwide pandemic like the one we’re all currently facing with the COVID-19 virus.
+Those of us old enough and grey enough will have lived through more than one economic contraction, however it’s fair to say that none of us have ever experienced a worldwide pandemic like the one we’re all currently facing with the COVID-19 virus.

 So, putting aside the need to protect your workforce and to keep yourselves and your families safe – that’s a given, below is the advice I’m currently dishing out to my clients.